 Food being ridiculously affordable, you can dine in restaurants throughout your entire stay.
 If you’d like a gourmet experience on a budget, this is definitely the place to be!

-Macedonian cuisine is a mix of several different cultures, influenced largely by conquering campaigns of the past.
+North Macedonian cuisine is a mix of several different cultures, influenced largely by conquering campaigns of the past.
 The Ottoman Empire brought the taste of the orient, while Slavic tradition took over at the beginning of the 20th century, promoting the food of the Balkan region, most notably Serbia.

-The widely known Macedonian specialty you have to try is called Ajvar –perhaps the most delicious red pepper mash you’ll ever taste in your entire life.
-Macedonian cheese is also delicious, so make sure to order some whenever you can.
+The widely known North Macedonian speciality you have to try is called Ajvar –perhaps the most delicious red pepper mash you’ll ever taste in your entire life.
+North Macedonian cheese is also delicious, so make sure to order some whenever you can.
 If you’d like to taste the influence of the orient influence, make sure to have Burek (a savoury pastry), and then a sweet piece of Baklava.

 Also make sure to enjoy local wine as much as you can!